Projective, Sparse, and Learnable Latent Position Network Models: LEARNABILITY

-for some $C > 0$, where $a > d$, $0 \leq p \leq 1$.
-Such a network has learnable \begin{enumerate} \item link probabilities if $2p < \left( 1 + 1/d\right)^{-1}$, \item distances if $2p < d\left( a+4\right)^{-1}$, \item latent positions if $2p < d\left( a+2\right)^{-1}$. \end{enumerate} Thus, for any $b \in (1.5, 2]$, it is possible to construct a LPM that is projective, $n^{b}$-sparse in expectation, and has learnable latent positions, distances, and link probabilities. \end{cor} \begin{proof} Provided in \S \ref{rectangularlearnabilityproof}. \end{proof} Corollary~\ref{rectangularlearnability}, combined with the projectivity of rectangular LPMs, guarantees the existence LPM that is projective, learnable, and sparse for any sparsity level that is denser than $n^{3/2}$-sparse in expectation.
+Theorem~\ref{consistencies} can be used to establish Corollary~\ref{rectangularlearnability}, a learnability result for rectangular LPMs. \begin{cor} Consider a $d$-dimensional rectangular LPM with $g(n) = n^{p/d}$ and link probability function $K(\delta) = (C + \delta^2)^{-q}$ for some $C > 0$, where $q > \text{max}(\left\{d/2, 1\right\})$ and $0 \leq p \leq 1$.
+Such a network has learnable \begin{enumerate} \item link probabilities if $2p < \left( 1 + 2/d\right)^{-1}$, \item distances if $2p < d\left( 2q+6\right)^{-1}$, \item latent positions if $2p < d\left( 2q+4\right)^{-1}$. \end{enumerate} Thus, for any $s \in (1.5, 2]$, it is possible to construct a LPM that is projective, $n^{s}$-sparse in expectation, and has learnable latent positions, distances, and link probabilities. \end{cor} \begin{proof} Provided in \S \ref{rectangularlearnabilityproof}. \end{proof} Corollary~\ref{rectangularlearnability}, combined with the projectivity of rectangular LPMs, guarantees the existence of a LPM that is projective, learnable, and sparse for any sparsity level that is denser than $n^{3/2}$-sparse in expectation.
 Thus, we have shown that we have met our desiderata for LPMs laid out in the introduction.

-Slightly surprisingly, our result in Corollary~\ref{rectangularlearnability} depends upon the dimension of the latent space.
+Perhaps surprisingly, our result in Corollary~\ref{rectangularlearnability} depends upon the dimension of the latent space.
 The higher the dimension, the richer the levels of learnable sparsity.
-Furthermore, the learnability results in Theorem~\ref{consistencies} only apply to rectangular LPMs with link functions that decay polynomially.
+Moreover, the learnability results in Theorem~\ref{consistencies} only apply to rectangular LPMs with link functions that decay polynomially.
 The $\beta^K_n$ term is too large for the exponential-style decays that are commonly considered in practice \citep{Hoff-Raftery-Handcock, Rastelli-latent-variable-network}.
-We elaborate on why this is the case in Section~\ref{conclusion}.
+We elaborate on these points in \S\ref{conclusion}.

-However, it is possible to prove learnability of exponential-style decays for the more stringent exchangeable LPMs.
-Corollary~\ref{hofflearnability} provides guarantees learnability of the original exchangeable LPM in \citet{Hoff-Raftery-Handcock}.
-As far as we are aware, this is the first result learnability result for the latent positions for the original exchangeable LPM.
+In contrast, it is possible to prove learnability of exchangeable LPMs with exponentially decaying $K$.
+Corollary~\ref{hofflearnability} guarantees learnability of the exchangeable LPM for two exponential-style link functions.
+As far as we are aware, these are the first result learnability results for the latent positions for the original exchangeable LPM.